Message about use of cookies

 We have procedures in place on how we gain quotations.
 The process we use will depend on the cost of the order.

-Our Contract Standing Orders requirements are as follows:
+Our internal rules (Contract Standing Orders) requirements are as follow:

 Request for Quotations (RFQ)

-Between £5,000 and £25,000 anticipated contract value, the department with the purchasing requirement will send out an RFQ document.
-They will send this by email to at least three organisations that they believe are able to meet their requirements.
+If the anticipated value is between £20,000 and £75,000 for goods and services, or £35,000 and £250,000 for works contracts the department with the purchasing requirement will send out an RFQ document.
+They will send this by email or the Delta eSourcing portal to at least three organisations that they believe are able to meet their requirements.

 The RFQ will include: